-Additionally, workers across the state are protected by permissible exposure limits that go beyond the federal minimums and cover a wider variety of chemicals.
-California is proud to maintain the most comprehensive workplace violence prevention plan in the country and to be the only state to enact occupational aerosol transmissible disease regulations.
+Additionally, workers across the state are protected by permissible exposure limits that go beyond the corresponding federal minimums and cover a wider variety of chemicals.
+California is proud to have adopted the most comprehensive workplace violence prevention in health care standard in the country and to be the only state to enact a standard to protect workers from aerosol transmissible diseases.
 Together these efforts help California maintain workplace injury and fatality rates below the national average.

+The California Division of Occupational Safety and Health, or Cal/OSHA, is the division within the Department of Industrial Relations (DIR) that helps protect California's workers from health and safety hazards on the job in almost every workplace.
 Cal/OSHA's Consultation Services Branch provides free and voluntary assistance to employers to improve their safety and health programs.
 Employers should call (800) 963-9424 for assistance from Cal/OSHA Consultation Services.